 This smart person's guide is an easy way to get up to speed on Kubernetes.
 We'll update this guide periodically when news about Kubernetes is released.

 - What is Kubernetes?
-Kubernetes is an open source project that enables the management of large-scale container deployment.
+Kubernetes is an open source project that enables the management of large-scale container and pod deployment.

 - Why does Kubernetes matter?
-Containerized applications are one of the hottest technologies on the market today.
-If you're looking to roll out large-scale, highly-available, load-balanced clusters of containers, Kubernetes might be the right tool for you.
+Containerized applications are being used by most of the major enterprise companies as a way to roll out large-scale, highly-available, load-balanced clusters of apps and services.
+If this is something your business is looking to do, Kubernetes might be the right tool for you.

 - Who does Kubernetes affect?
 Kubernetes affects companies that want to roll out massive containerized applications, as well as clients, customers, consumers...anyone that would benefit from highly-available services.
 Kubernetes also helps developers build distributed applications and makes it much easier for IT operators to manage scalable infrastructure for applications.